 We’ve all heard the tagline “belly fat caused by stress!” or “cortisol (the stress hormone) causes us to store fat”!
 And in many ways, it’s true.

 The problem with this knowledge is that people don’t care.
-Many of us are willing to change out exercise and food habits but we’ve no way to conquer stress.
-And yes,, you can definitely manage stress in the moment (try using these mindful and meditation techniques) by exercise or making items like these stress reducing bath bombs.
+Many of us are willing to change our exercise and food habits but we’ve no way to conquer stress.
+And yes, you can definitely manage stress in the moment (try using these mindful and meditation techniques) by exercise or making items like these stress-reducing bath bombs.

 So naturally, this is the hardest pillar of all (though here are some wonderful tips to change your mind in just five minutes!).